waymelalexandre854-max/APP2-AA3-Qui-perd-gagne-/README.md

 Help algorithmic compexity : O(log(n)) instead of O(n)

-**Is there structures that allows to maintain the ordonnated prices dynamically ?**

-**What difference is there between sorting at the end or maintain a permanent order ?**

-**If updates arrive in a continuous stream, which solution is the most suitable?**

 Lowbid is unique and revolutionnary project that will change the future of online aunction in a more fun and strategic aspect.
 It is no longer about just paying money: intelligent moves are rewarded and rushed moves are punished.
 That is why we ask you to invest in our project !